0xPolygonID/issuer-node/k8s/helm/readme.md

 export PUBLIC_IP='YOUR PUBLIC IP'                       # Provide the PUBLIC IP if you have any otherwise leave this field. export MAINNET=false                                    # Specify if the network is main, if this value is false issuer node will use amoy export UIPASSWORD="my ui password"                      # Password for user: ui-user.
-This password is used when the user visit the ui. export ISSUERNAME="My Issuer"                           # Issuer Name.
+This password is used when the user visit the ui. export UI_INSECURE=true                                         # Set as true if the ui doesn't require basic auth.
+If this value true UIPASSWORD can be blank export ISSUERNAME="My Issuer"                           # Issuer Name.
 This value is shown in the UI export ISSUER_ETHERUM_URL="https://polygon-amoy.XXXX" # Blockchain RPC. export INGRESS_ENABLED=true                             # If this value is false you must provide a STATIC_IP